Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Serverless-Computing/Serverless Computing - The Big Picture.md

 # Serveless Computing - The Big Picture

 ## Definitions
- > Refering to a cloud-computing execution model in which the cloud provider runs the server, and dynamically manages the allocation of machone resources.
+ > Refering to a cloud-computing execution model in which the cloud provider runs the server, and dynamically manages the allocation of machine resources.
 > \- Wikipedia.org

 > A serverless solution is one that costs you nothing to run if nobody is using it